supremeimposter/My-Vault/TheoryOfComputation/Turing Machines and Undecidability/Dovetailiing.md

 notes-taken: false
 tags:
   - TheoryOfComputation/TuringMachine
+  - TheoryOfComputation/Decidability
 ---
 # Dovetailing
 - Proving languages recognizable or decidable often requires a technique called dovetailing.
+- Dovetailing works only when working with languages of Turing Machines.
 - In all the scenarios, there is only 1 person.
 No parallel digging is going on.
 Taiju-kun has to do all the work single-handedly, while Senku takes care of all the brainy stuffs.

 > [!header] **Scenario 1** : There is at least one finite tunnel among finite number of tunnels